 The 150th anniversary of the 1867 Reform Act, which made important strides towards the inclusion of working people amongst the electorate, is an occasion for wider reflection on the claims for – and of – parliaments to be truly representative of the people.
 We wish to facilitate discussion across the traditional boundaries of early modern and modern history and to include the Irish parliament and legislatures of British colonies – as well as those excluded from them – alongside the houses of parliament in Westminster.

-For more details, Call for Papers, updates and details on how to register, please see the conference website.
+For more details, programme and registration information, please see the conference website.

 November 1, 2017, 9:00am BST

 Who is attending?

 No one has said they will attend yet.

 Will you attend this event?